marcin-mazurek/today-i-learned/soft-skills/debugging-teams-summary.md

 ## Communication
 * When working in a geographically challenged team, don't be afraid to regularly get on a plane and visit the rest of the team and build team spirit
-* Prefer asynchronous communication (ticket systems, chats, document) over synchronous (meeting)
+* Prefer asynchronous communication (ticket systems, chats, documents) over synchronous (meeting)
 * Overcommunicate - don't be afraid to duplicate your messages.
 Do your best to inform everybody

 ## Dealing with failures